akuklev/algebraic-theories/depgrammar.md

 ```</pre></figure>
 Index sorts are helpful when one wants to define dependent sorts like `Mat[n, m]` of `(n × m)`-matrices or `Pred[n]` of predicates with `n` untyped variables or `Pred[ctx]` of predicates in context `ctx`, where context is a finite list of types of variables.

-Index sorts are normally intended to be “closed”, i.e. not to be extended in models.
-Index sorts which are explicitly allowed to be extended (yet only freely) in models are called abstract.
+Non-abstract index sorts are intended to be “closed”, i.e. not to be extended in models.
+Abstract sorts are open: they are explicitly allowed to be extended (but only freely).

 Example:
 <figure><b>Fig. 4: Index sort of lists over an abstract sort.</b>